pablopunk/miny/README.md

 | code coverage | [nyc](https://github.com/istanbuljs/nyc) and [codecov](https://codecov.io/) |
 | source control | [git](https://git-scm.com/)

+Also, *miny* works offline!
+If you do use it without an internet connection, it won't check if the name you choose is available on npm, but it'd still generate the package.

 ## Examples

 * miny itself was created with miny.
 Yes.